life4/deal/docs/basic/tests.md

     case()
 ```

 In this example, when we (or pytest) call `test_div()`, deal will generate test cases (using [hypothesis](https://hypothesis.readthedocs.io/en/latest/)) and run the function body for every case.
 The test function itself decides when to execute the test case.
 Here `case` is an instance of [deal.TestCase](../details/api.html#deal.TestCase) class.
+This form works as expected with pytest fixtures if the test case is the first argument and has the name `case`.

 ## CLI